NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Flux Spectra

-Given a bunch of [`FluxRegion`](#fluxregion) objects, you can tell Meep to accumulate the Fourier transforms of the fields in those regions in order to compute flux spectra.
+Given a bunch of [`FluxRegion`](#fluxregion) objects, you can tell Meep to accumulate the Fourier transforms of the fields in those regions in order to compute the Poynting flux spectra.
 (Note: as a matter of convention, the "intensity" of the electromagnetic fields refers to the Poynting flux, *not* to the [energy density](#energy-density-spectra).)
 See also the [Introduction](Introduction.md#transmittancereflectance-spectra) and [Tutorial/Basics](Python_Tutorials/Basics.md#transmittance-spectrum-of-a-waveguide-bend).
 These are attributes of the `Simulation` class.
 The most important function is:

 **`add_flux(fcen, df, nfreq, FluxRegions...)`**
 —